-- from 1 April 2018, all students already receiving free meals will continue to receive free meals whilst Universal Credit is rolled out.
-This will apply even if their household earnings rise above the new threshold during that time - any student who becomes eligible for free meals after the threshold has been introduced will also continue to receive free meals during the Universal Credit rollout.
-This will apply even if they subsequently become ineligible during this period because their household earnings rise above the new threshold
+- From 1 April 2018, all students already receiving free meals will continue to receive free meals until March 2025 and then until the end of the course they are enrolled on at this point.
+This will apply even if their household earnings rise above the new threshold during that time - any student who becomes eligible for free meals after the threshold has been introduced will also continue to receive free meals until March 2025 and then until the end of the course they are enrolled on.
+This will apply even if they subsequently become ineligible during this period because their household earnings rise above the new threshold during this period.

-The College does not need to carry out any further eligibility checks for these protected families during this period.
+The College does not need to carry out any further eligibility checks for these protected families